TamasPalfi/User-stories/final.md

 <center><h1><b>What is Members Only?</b></h1></center>

 *Members Only* is a social media site where users, known as Members, can post statuses, photos, links, and everything else that one may post on another social media outlet.
-So what makes *Members Only* different you may ask?
+What makes *Members Only* different you may ask?
 Exclusivity.
 Not just anyone can join *Members Only*.
 You must receive an invitation from another Member or be lucky enough to receive an entrance code from one of our Idols.
 This makes *Members Only* a gated community, where we can house exactly the people that we want to be on the site.
 This is formulated and handpicked data, which can, and will, be used for a multitude of profitable purposes.

 # The Pillars of *Members Only*